-- Wind patterns are changing across the United States due to warming temperatures.
+- The Northeast United States is experiencing the fastest rise in extreme precipitation events in the country.
+Precipitation from extremely heavy storms has increased 70% since 1958. - Wind patterns are changing across the United States due to warming temperatures.
 On the East Coast, this may increase the landfall potential and intensity of tropical storms. - Warmer winters may result in less frequent but more intense snow and ice events.